Games research and education (M.Sc. and Ph.D.)

 April 7, 2017

 Right after the vacations, we come back on Tuesday 25 April 2017 with a great lecture by Tomasz Majkowski on how the expressions of humor and immaturity in games can be also understood as the expression of the carnivalesque.
-As usual, the Game … read more
+As usual, the Game Lectures are … read more

 • Tagged: